chensokolovsky/iosEnv/README.md

 ```
 $ ./build_and_run_docker
 ```
-This ^ will also setup the needed ports
+This ^ will also setup the needed ports on the host
 and once inside the container
 ```
 # ./debug
 ```

-and this should: set up ports, build the container, copy the needed secrets for passwordless interaction with a jailbroken physical device, copy the needed scripts, ssh into the device, look for the PID you want to hook/debug, run the tool you select (lldb/frida), connect the client to the server and the process, load and run the script
+and together these should: set up ports, build the container, copy the needed secrets for passwordless interaction with a jailbroken physical device, copy the needed scripts, run the container, ssh into the device, look for the PID you want to hook/debug, run the tool you select (lldb/frida), connect the client to the server and the process, load and run the your script(s).

 ## Terminology